-Svayam is helping NDMC provide universal access by way of consultants who not only share the guidelines, specifications but architectural blueprints as well.
-The role does not end here, as it has been experienced that despite sharing the requisite information on all design aspects the end result could never match the specifications and standards of the accessible design that was given to the implementing agency.
-As a result the stakeholders could never reap benefits.
+- The stakeholders could never reap benefits because of lag between the design phase and the actual end product. - Svayam in its role as Access Consultant is helping NDMC, ASI and DTC provide universal access. - Svayam provided not only the guidelines, specifications but architectural blueprints as well. - The role does not end here, as it has been experienced that despite sharing the requisite information on all design aspects the end result could never match the specifications and standards of the accessible design that was given to the implementing agency.